Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2022/09/seeking-help-with-mental-health-problems-is-a-strength.md

 Are there other things that have changed?
 Yes, time pressure has increased enormously.
 As a result, many students are looking to progress quickly and almost all of them stick to the standard course duration.
 They forget that this is the minimum amount of time in which they can complete the course.
 Instead, they think they must complete it in that time.
 This means they put themselves under a great deal of pressure, which in turn makes them very performance-driven.

-## 50 years of Psychological Counseling Services

 What’s also changed over the past 50 years are the universities themselves.
 They’ve grown into large organisations, and many students struggle with the resulting anonymity.
 They feel indistinguishable, invisible – and this makes them less motivated.
 In my view, this perceived indifference gets in the way of developing free, critical thinking.

 What attitude do today’s students have towards psychological counselling?
 On the one hand, today’s students are more willing to seek counselling.
 They appear to have developed the skills that enable them to get help sooner.
 On the other hand, as I mentioned earlier, they’re under an enormous amount of pressure.
 They feel they have to be efficient, productive and fast, and cope with the rigours of selection and competition while under immense time pressure.

 We often detect these expectations during sessions.
 Ideally, what they want from us is a fast-acting, prepackaged solution with a handful of specific tips thrown in.
 But personal development is all but impossible unless you really put your mind to it.

+## About Psychological Counseling Services

 Psychological Counseling Services offers all students and doctoral candidates at the University of Zurich and ETH Zurich psychological support in dealing with issues related to learning and performance, difficulties with decision-making and orientation, interpersonal conflicts and other personal problems.
 Sessions are free of charge and confidential.
 More information about Psychological Counseling Services.

 What differences have you noticed within the group of students who come to you?
 First, that – just like for all psychosocial offerings – more women (60 percent) than men come to us.
 In particular, ETH’s women students and doctoral candidates approach us more often than those from UZH.
 Women’s socialisation means that they are generally more willing to seek support and talk about their problems.

 Are there any other differences?
 Over 25 percent of sessions are with students with an international background.
 Many of them have had to jump through a lot of hoops to study here.
 They arrive with certain expectations and insecurities about themselves, others and their university.
 Disappointments, communication problems and cultural differences can then make it harder for them to integrate and can also lead to pronounced psychosocial strain.

-## Always up to date

 Another difference is that UZH’s Bachelor’s students tend to be more likely to make an appointment than their counterparts at ETH.
 But when it comes to Master’s and doctoral students, it’s the other way round: we see more from ETH than from UZH.